Billy Davis (American football coach): San Francisco 49ers

 On February 6, 2005, Davis was hired by San Francisco 49ers head coach Mike Nolan to be the defensive coordinator on the team after a six-hour interview.
 One of the reasons Davis got the job was because he had experience with the 3-4 defense that Nolan wanted to implement in San Francisco's defense and a recommendation Nolan got from New York Giants DC Tim Lewis.
-As a non play calling Defensive Coordinator for the San Francisco 49ers, CB Walt Harris was selected to his first Pro Bowl after his NFC leading 8 interceptions including 1 return for a touchdown.
+While he did not take play-calling duties, several players performed well in his tenure.
+Cornerback Walt Harris was selected to his first Pro Bowl in 2006 after his NFC-best 8 interceptions including one returned for a touchdown.
 Harris also led San Francisco with 5 forced fumbles and 2 fumble recoveries.
-Linebacker Brandon Moore had breakout season posting a career best 114 tackles and leading the team with 6.5 sacks.
-Also, linebacker Brandon Moore had a breakout season posting a career best 114 tackles and leading the team with 6.5 sacks.
+Linebacker Brandon Moore had a breakout season as well, posting a career-high 114 tackles and leading the team with 6.5 sacks.

 Arizona Cardinals

 In 2007, Davis was hired by the Arizona Cardinals as their linebackers coach under head coach Ken Whisenhunt.
-In 2007 (Arizona Cardinals), Davis coached Calvin Pace to a career best 100 plus tackles and career best 6.5 sacks which led Pace to sign the highest linebacker free agent contract of that season.
+In 2007 Davis coached Calvin Pace to a career- best over 100 tackles and career-high 6.5 sacks, which led Pace to sign the highest linebacker free agent contract of that season.
 In 2008, the Cardinals advanced to Super Bowl XLIII but ended up losing to the Steelers 23–27.
-In 2007 and 2008 (Arizona Cardinals) both Karlos Dansby and Gerald Hayes eclipsed 100 tackles each year, with Dansby leading the team in 2007 (117 tackles) and setting a new career best in 2008 (128 tackles).
-Hayes posted 107 tackles in 2008 marking the second consecutive season under Davis that he recorded 100 plus tackles.
-In 2009, Davis was promoted to the defensive coordinator.
+In 2007 and 2008 both Karlos Dansby and Gerald Hayes eclipsed 100 tackles each year, with Dansby leading the team in 2007 (117 tackles) and setting a new career-best in 2008 (128 tackles).
+Hayes posted 107 tackles in 2008, marking the second consecutive season under Davis that he recorded 100 plus tackles.
+In 2009, Davis was promoted to defensive coordinator.
 His unit allowed 325 points, the 5th lowest total of the franchise since the NFL went to a 16 game schedule in 1978.
 The Cardinals also has 21 interceptions during the regular season, the team's highest total since 1994.
 Arizona defense finished 6th in the NFL with 43 sacks, the 3rd highest total since 1983.
-Safety, Adrian Wilson, DT Darnell Dockett, S Antrel Rolle and CB Dominque Rodgers-Cromartie were all selected to the Pro Bowl for that season.
-In 2009 the Arizona Cardinals lost in the Divisional round to the New Orleans Saints who went on to win the Super Bowl.
+Safety Adrian Wilson, defensive tackle Darnell Dockett, safety Antrel Rolle and cornerback Dominique Rodgers-Cromartie were all selected to the Pro Bowl for that season.
+The Cardinals ultimately lost in the divisional round to the New Orleans Saints, who went on to win the Super Bowl.